Kurn Hattin Homes for Children: Abuse allegations

-Former residents at the 127 year old Kurn Hattin Home and School for Children (formerly known as Kurn Hattin Home for Boys and The Warner Home for Girls) alleged that sexual misconduct was perpetrated by both staff and peers at the school.
+Former residents at the Kurn Hattin Home and School for Children (formerly known as Kurn Hattin Home for Boys and The Warner Home for Girls) alleged that sexual misconduct was perpetrated by both staff and peers at the school.

-In July 2020 Kurn Hattin's Executive Director, Stephen Harrison directed the Kurn Hattin Board of Directors to conduct an investigation into the allegations of child sexual, physical, and emotional abuse.
+In July 2020 Kurn Hattin's former Executive Director, Stephen Harrison directed the Kurn Hattin Board of Directors to conduct an investigation into the allegations of child sexual, physical, and emotional abuse.
 To that end, Kurn Hattin retained the services of two law firms to conduct the investigation: McNeil Leddy & Sheahan, and CSC Investigations, both of Burlington, Vermont.
 The independent investigation was concluded in 2022, and attorneys for both the claimants and Kurn Hattin determined to keep the report confidential.

 While physical and sexual abuse was alleged in the media to have occurred between the late 1940's until 2019, many of the claims were determined by Vermont’s Department for Children and Families to be unsubstantiated.
 Claims from former residents were largely settled in 2023.

 A former Kurn Hattin houseparent, Mark W. Davis was indicted in January 2021 for possessing images of child sexual abuse allegedly from Kurn Hattin Home and School for Children three decades after being convicted of molesting at least 17 boys at Kurn Hattin.
 While a detective from the N.H.
 Internet Crimes Against Children Task Force and Cheshire County Sheriff's Office stated that Kurn Hattin had not been "helpful" in identifying the photographed children in sanitized images, records and emails from Kurn Hattin show that all requested information was submitted to the detective promptly.